 2019 Irish Channel St. Patrick’s Day Parade

-Enjoy this truly essential New Orleans St. Patrick’s Day experience and catch our throws which include flowers, beads, kisses, cabbage, and much more!
+Enjoy this truly essential New Orleans St. Patrick’s Day experience and catch the unique throws which include flowers, beads, kisses, cabbage, and much more!
 As always, mass begins at Noon at St. Mary’s Assumption Church.
 2030 Constance St. and is open to the public.
-The parade begins after mass, around 1:00.
+The parade begins after mass, around 1:00pm.